- Regarding Goal 10

 -

-Determine the level of psychological compatibility and overcome difficulties
+Determining the level of psychological compatibility and overcoming difficulties

 -

-Working to overcome challenges during the educational journey in accordance with the regulations
+Working to overcome challenges during the educational journey according to regulations

 -

-Educational counseling in the Persons with Disabilities Unit
+Providing Educational Consultations for the Department of Persons with Disabilities

 | specialization | Scientific degree | Member Name | |